VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: Diffusion Models: Definition Training Procedure Recap

-In this case, $\alpha_t = \sqrt{1 - \sigma_t^2}$ and $\sigma_t^2$ is usually in the range $[0.001, 1]$ \cite{hoddpm}.
+\paragraph{Variance Preserving Diffusion Process.} In this case, $\alpha_t = \sqrt{1 - \sigma_t^2}$ and $\sigma_t^2$ is usually in the range $[0.001, 1]$ \cite{hoddpm}.
 We follow the DDIM sampling rule \cite{ddim} to define our prior conditional Gaussian distributions $p_\theta(z_s | z_t)$.
 This sampling rule is widely used to generate unconditional samples in small number of steps, and naturally becomes a key design choice of our prior.
 Here,

 where $\hat x_\theta(z_t, t) = \frac{z_t - \sqrt{1 - \alpha_t} \epsilon_\theta(z_t, t)}{\sqrt{\alpha_t}}$.
 This schedule is adopted by the Latent Diffusion models.